 Features of the Switch

 The Catalyst 2960-L switch supports the LAN Lite+ feature set.
 This provides standard Layer 2 security and quality of service (QoS) features, and up to 256 active VLANs.
-The switch models have reduced functionality and scalability with entry level features in Layer 2, and support Virtual Stacking.
+The switch models have reduced functionality and scalability with entry level features in Layer 2.

 Specific differences between the two feature sets are described in the following sections.